aviacommerce/avia-docs/content/docs/getting-started.md

   - "docs/index.html"
 ---

-This page is an overview of the Snitch documentation and related resources.
+This page is an overview of the AviaCommerce documentation and related resources.

-**Snitch** is a framework for building ecommerce applications.
+**AviaCommerce** is a framework for building ecommerce applications.
 Check docs guide [our homepage](/docs/).

 ---